LuckyGUY434/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-etch-a-sketch project made with html, css and js
+game project made with html, css and js.